 If you know you’re going to miss a payment, the best thing you can do is let us know.
 If you can talk to us before 5pm Wednesday, we’ll put a hold on your direct debit so you don’t get stung by your bank, while we figure out a payment plan that suits you.
 For many customers, this might just mean catching up in a week’s time.
 For others, we have options available.
-But you need to let us know, so that we can help.
+But you need to let us know so that we can help.

-- It might also pay to check out handy wee tool, Volt, too, which lets you choose a regular dollar amount to pay to Flick each week so that you can build up credit on your account that’s only used when your bills reach a certain amount, chosen by you.
+- It might also pay to check out Volt, too, which lets you choose a regular dollar amount to pay to Flick each week so that you can build up credit on your account that’s only used when your bills reach a certain amount, chosen by you.
 By paying slightly more than your typical weekly bill, you’ll be stashing money away in your Volt to help cover those higher power bills.
 And because you’re paying a regular amount on a regular basis, it’s nice and easy to manage your weekly budget.

 - If you’re in a position where you simply cannot make ends meet, the Ministry of Social Development might be able to help you with your power bill.
 Give them a call to see what they can do.
 Alternatively, you can contact Money Talks, a free and independent budgeting service.